Mozart in the Jungle

 Rodrigo is based on real-life Venezuelan conductor, Gustavo Dudamel.
 In the show, the maestro is Mexican, like Bernal himself, and the second season even features a return home.
 Part of his charm, Rodrigo’s heritage and his relationship to his roots are seamlessly incorporated into the character’s development.

 In addition to Rodrigo, another one of Hailey’s love interests is Erik (Aaron Moten), a black, young-Republican type.
 The early season also featured an Asian American, Sharon (Jennifer Kim), as the assistant of the outgoing conductor, Thomas Pembridge (Malcolm McDowell).
 During her 10-episode appearance, however, her awkward, glasses-wearing character remained rather flat, bordering on racist stereotype.
 Other actors of color, though many of them with only minor speaking roles, populate the orchestra and its orbit, which is a right step toward authenticity given that the show takes place in New York City.

 One of the show’s most memorable episodes takes place on Rikers Island, in which the real-life Chelsea Symphony played for actual inmates.
 Almost all of them are non-white, and their testimonials are used in the episode’s meta-documentary structure.

 Bridging the symphony’s administrative and musical side, there is one interracial same-sex couple.
 (Their main plot point is about having a baby.)
-And in the second season, Cynthia enjoys a relationship with another woman, though it ends abruptly.
+In the second season, Cynthia enjoys a relationship with another woman, though it ends abruptly.